 The studio regularly performs together for the annual HalleBOOia! concert in October and the Music Celebration Concert in December.
 Bassoon students also gain leadership and teaching experience by serving as coaches and staff members for our annual Double Reed Honors Invitational and the summer Bassoon Camp.

 Application and Audition

-Graduate auditions are approximately 20 minutes in length.
-The panel consists of three to five members of the woodwind faculty.
-Prospective graduate students will need to prepare three solos of contrasting style and six orchestral excerpts of their choice.
+Graduate auditions are approximately 20 minutes in length, and are performed for members of the woodwind faculty.
+Prospective graduate students should prepare three solos of contrasting style and six orchestral excerpts of their choice.
 Following the audition, there will be time to ask questions of the panel.
 Visit Graduate Students - How to Apply for more information.